COMMERCIAL FLIGHTS AND PASSENGERS

 • For rotorcraft you will need to have the following tagged nodes in the navigation_graph_passenger.cfg:

 • The RTC_ROTORCRAFT_PASSENGER_ENTRANCE node is the node where the passenger will spawn into the world at the start of the activity.
 For commercial flights with a rotorcraft there is a short RTC animation that will play of the passengers moving from this point to the RTC_ROTORCRAFT_PLANE_ENTRANCE node, before entering the helicopter.
-As such there should be one of these nodes for every passenger SIT node (or one for every SIT node plus the COPILOT node), and the nodes should be placed close together but not on top of each other.
+As such there should be one of these nodes for every passenger SIT node created by the seat logic objects (or one for every SIT node plus the COPILOT node), and the nodes should be placed close together but not on top of each other.
 These nodes can be on either side of the helicopter, approximately 4m away from the corresponding RTC_ROTORCRAFT_PLANE_ENTRANCE node, and be connected to that node with an edge.

 • The RTC_ROTORCRAFT_PLANE_ENTRANCE node defines the end point of the introduction walking animation before the passengers enter the helicopter.
 There should be one of these nodes for every RTC_ROTORCRAFT_PASSENGER_ENTRANCE node, and the nodes should be placed on the same side as the plane entrance node, close together but not on top of each other, ensuring that the edges between the nodes do not cross any other edges.
 It should be a straight line from the corresponding RTC_ROTORCRAFT_PASSENGER_ENTRANCE node to this one, and this node should be placed by the side of the helicopter with enough room for the model to stand beside the apparatus without clipping into it.